hymnsrepo/hymnsrepo-site/_hymns/greater-love-and-friendship.md

 ---
-title: "Greater love and friendship"
+title: Greater love and friendship
+subtitle: Aniceto Nazareth
 ---

 Greater love and friendship has no man than this